 (iii) An administrative county of "London" was created covering the metropolitan parts of the historic counties of Middlesex, Kent and Surrey.

 It should be understood that the LGA 1888 did not abolish or alter the historic counties.
 This fact was reflected in the Census Report of 1891.
 This distinguished between what it dubbed the "ancient or geographical counties" and the new "administrative counties".
 It made it clear that the two were distinct entities and that the former still existed, providing detailed statistics for both (and for the registration counties).
 No subsequent Act has ever tried to alter or abolish the historic counties and their continued existence has been reaffirmed consistently by the Government.

 Almost immediately after they were created, the areas of the new administrative counties began to be altered both by Orders from the Local Government Board and by Local Acts of Parliament.
-The main aims of these changes were to iron out inconvenient boundaries and to extend administrative county or county borough boundaries to keep pace with expanding urban areas (e.g. Birmingham county borough was radically expanded into the administrative county of Worcestershire in 1911).
+The main aims of these changes were to iron out inconvenient boundaries and to extend administrative county or county borough boundaries to keep pace with expanding urban areas (e.g. Birmingham county borough was radically expanded into the administrative county of Worcester in 1911).

 These generally small changes continued up to the 1960s during which decade much more radical changes took place.
 The London Government Act 1963 created the local government area of "Greater London" (and within it the London Boroughs).
 It also abolished the administrative counties of Middlesex and London and greatly curtailed the areas of the administrative counties of Surrey, Kent and Essex.
-Other major changes saw the creation of the administrative county of "Peterborough and Huntingdon" and the county borough of "Teesside".
+Other major changes saw the creation of the administrative county of "Huntingdon and Peterborough" and the county borough of "Teesside".